6. Finding Calmness in the Chaos

 6.4 Introduce Winter Cover Crops

 Although the no-dig method has many benefits, removing stubborn weeds may require deeper digging.
 Unfortunately, even this method is not fully effective in preventing weed growth.
 With seeds floating in the air, new weeds will continue to appear.
-Covering the soil with cardboard or tarp sheets, or garden mulch helps to reduce the number of weeds that sprout up.

 We also cover the ground through winter with cover crops of grasses which capture nitrogen in the air.
 Some crops include Winter Rye, Crimson Clover, Hairy Vetch, and more.